oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-48-resultprovenance-object.md

 > NOTE: This property is intended to be useful to developers of converters, to help them debug the conversion from the analysis tool’s native output format to the SARIF format.

-> EXAMPLE: Given this analysis tool’s output file:
+> EXAMPLE 1: Given this analysis tool’s output file:
 >
 > ```xml
 > <?xml version="1.0" encoding="UTF-8"?>